Packing Light for Air Force Basic Training

 - College transcripts, Civil Air Patrol Certificates, and any JROTC Certificates.
 Actually, you won't need these at basic training, but you will want them with you during your final trip to MEPS because college credits and/or JROTC can give you advanced enlistment rank.

 - Driver's license / ID.
 You won't be driving while at Air Force Basic Training, but some Air Force jobs require a driver's license.
-If you can't prove that you have one, you will not be eligible for consideration for any of those AFSCs (jobs).
+If you can't prove that you have one, you will not be eligible for consideration for any of those jobs.

-- Alien card and/or naturalization certificates.
+- Immigration card and/or naturalization certificates.
 (If applicable).

 - Marriage license and any birth certificates for your dependents.
-These are required to start your housing allowance, family separation allowance, and to obtain/complete the necessary application for dependent ID cards, which are necessary for military medical benefits, and shopping privileges.
+These are required to start your housing and family separation allowances.
+You'll need them to obtain/complete the necessary application for dependent ID cards, which are necessary for military medical benefits, and shopping privileges.

 - Social Security Card.